 INTERVIEW:

-The incomparable Patty Templeton has conducted an interview with me that is up now on the Black Gate web site.
+The incomparable Patty Templeton has conducted an interview with me that is up on the BLACK GATE web site.
 Please read it here!
-It also appears on her library’s web site if you’d prefer to read it here!

 THE STAR SHARD: Good Reviews Keep Coming!